 In addition, the disappearance of male secondary sex characteristics (nuptial tubercles) after 21d of exposure of adult fish observed by Kunz et al. (2006b) should be recognized.
-Even after such a short exposure of adult males their phenotypic appearance changed in a way that they were visually not discernible from females at the highest concentration tested.
+Even after such a short exposure the phenotypic appearance of adult males changed in a way that they were visually not discernible from females at the highest concentration tested.
 This corresponded with the complete cessation of spawning and should be considered as an adverse apical effect.
+Even though other factors (e.g. stress) cannot be ruled out definitively to be responsible for the loss of tubercles, we think that this loss in male fish here is a direct response to the increasing level of vitellogenin.
+A significant concentration-dependent loss of tubercles starts exactly at the 3-BC concentration where a significant raise in the VTG concentration in males is observed.
+In addition, it could be shown for other estrogenic acting chemicals like Bisphenol A that a loss of tubercles in male fish can occur during a period of 14 days (see e.g. Ankley et al., 2010, Aquatic Toxicology).

-Thus in summary, effects observed clearly show that 3-BC has an endocrine mode of action in fish.
+In summary, effects observed clearly show that 3-BC has an endocrine mode of action in fish.
 Effects observed on gonadal changes and secondary sex characteristics are diagnostic for an estrogen receptor agonist or androgen receptor antagonist mode of action while the observed vitellogenin induction is a clear estrogen receptor agonist mode of action.
 Adverse effects observed on fertility and fecundity fit to both modes of action.
-Although in principle they could be caused by systemic toxicity or other nonendocrine modes of action too, effects observed at other levels such as vitellogenin induction and the absence of other systemic toxicity clearly indicate that 3-BC or its metabolites cause adverse effects due to an estrogen receptor agonistic and/or androgen receptor antagonistic mode of action.
+Although in principle they could be caused by systemic toxicity or other non-endocrine modes of action too, effects observed at other levels such as vitellogenin induction and the absence of other systemic toxicity clearly indicate that it is probable that 3-BC or its metabolites cause adverse effects due to an estrogen receptor agonistic and/or androgen receptor antagonistic mode of action.